 Exploring Hospital Price Transparency

-If you or your company are interested in participating in round 3, please use the form on the Contact Us page to express your interest.
+If you or your company are interested in participating, please use the form on the Contact Us page to express your interest.

-To learn more about participating in Round 3 of the hospital price transparency study, visit our FAQ page.
+To learn more about participating in the hospital price transparency study, visit our FAQ page.